AlexandreFenyo/net-monitor/README.md

 Now, go to menu **File > Import**, choose _Projects from Git_ and clone net-monitor from https://github.com/AlexandreFenyo/net-monitor.git

-Finally, publish the net-monitor project to the tomcat server: o
+Finally, publish the net-monitor project to the tomcat server: open the Serv

 # Support